-It is recommended that all volunteers working outdoors ensure that they are covered by an up to date tetanus vaccination.
+We recommend that all volunteers working outdoors ensure that they have an up-to-date tetanus vaccination.
+You should also bring any medication you may need to your volunteering activity.

-Your responsibilities;
+Your responsibilities:

-- By law, everyone is responsible for looking after their own safety and that of their colleagues. - If you see any unsafe working practices, please speak out to ensure these do not continue. - Listen to the Health & Safety briefing / tools talk at the beginning of any activity these are important parts of the day.
-Please ask for clarification of any points which you don't understand. - Ensure you have completed a Volunteer Registration form, have identified an emergency contact person and informed us of any relevant medical conditions. - Inform the activity leader of any accidents, incidents or near-misses.
+- By law, everyone is responsible for looking after their own safety and that of their colleagues - If you see any unsafe working practices, please report them to help us ensure they do not continue - Listen to the Health & Safety briefing and tools talk at the beginning of any activity these are important parts of the day.
+Ask for clarification of any points which you do not understand before the activity starts - Ensure you have completed a Volunteer Registration form, identified an emergency contact person and informed us of relevant medical conditions - Inform the activity leader of any accidents, incidents or near-misses